 What it contains

-The Environment Protection Act 2017, as amended by the Environment Protection Amendment Act 2018, will commence on 1 July 2021.
-The Environment Protection Regulations (Part 4.2) that will apply under this Act specify the process for classifying waste.
+The Environment Protection Act 2017 commenced on 1 July 2021.
+The Environment Protection Regulations (Part 4.2) that apply under this Act specify the process for classifying waste.
 This publication lists criteria against which certain wastes are intended to be assessed to determine which waste disposal category applies.